ionic-team/ionic-site/content/docs/pro/migration/auth.md

 **Firebase** by Google is also widely used as a auth notification service by Ionic users.
 Check out their docs [here](https://firebase.google.com/docs/auth/web/start).
 They also have an [Auth tutorial](https://www.youtube.com/watch?v=-OKrloDzGpU&list=PLl-K7zZEsYLmnJ_FpMOZgyg6XcIGBu2OX&index=19) in their Firecasts series.

-## Migration Questions
+## Migration Questions & Auth Export

 If you have questions about how this shutdown will affect your apps or about migrating off of Ionic Push, please send an email to <a href="mailto:help@ionic.io">help@ionic.io</a>.
+You may also email <a href="mailto:help@ionic.io">help@ionic.io</a> if you'd like an export of your Auth database to use with another service.